Chantal Akerman: Feminism

 Akerman has used the setting of a kitchen to explore the intersection between femininity and domesticity.
 The kitchens in her work provide intimate spaces for connection and conversation, functioning as a backdrop to the dramas of daily life.
 The kitchens, alongside other domestic spaces, act as self-confining prisons under patriarchal conditions.
-In Akerman's work, the kitchen acts as a domestic theatre.
+In Akerman's work, the kitchen often acts as a domestic theatre.

-Akerman is often grouped within feminist and queer thinking, but she articulated her distance from an essentialist feminism.
+Akerman is usually grouped within feminist and queer thinking, but she articulated her distance from an essentialist feminism.
 Akerman resisted labels relating to her identity like "female", "Jewish" and "lesbian", choosing instead to immerse herself in the identity of being a daughter; she said she saw film as a "generative field of freedom from the boundaries of identity".
 She advocated for multiplicity of expression, explaining, "when people say there is a feminist film language, it is like saying there is only one way for women to express themselves".
 For Akerman, there are as many cinematic languages as there are individuals.

-Marguiles argues that Akerman's resistance to categorization is in response to the rigidity of cinema's earlier essentialist realism and "indicates an awareness of the project of a transhistorical and transcultural feminist aesthetics of the cinema".
+Margulies argues that Akerman's resistance to categorization is in response to the rigidity of cinema's earlier essentialist realism and "indicates an awareness of the project of a transhistorical and transcultural feminist aesthetics of the cinema".

 Akerman works with the feminist motto of the personal being political, complicating it by an investigation of representational links between private and public.
-In Jeanne Dielman, her best-known film, the protagonist does not supply a transparent, accurate representation of a fixed social reality.
+In Jeanne Dielman, the protagonist does not supply a transparent, accurate representation of a fixed social reality.
 Throughout the film, the housewife and prostitute Jeanne is revealed to be a construct, with multiple historical, social, and cinematic resonances.

 Akerman engages with realist representations, a form historically grounded to act as a feminist gesture and simultaneously as an "irritant" to fixed categories of "woman".

 Later career

+Akerman's later films experimented with differing genres and tempos, including the comedy Golden Eighties (1986), and several documentaries.
+In 2013, she published Ma mère rit ("My Mother Laughs"), a memoir about the last years of her mother's life.
+It was published in English, translated by Daniella Shreir, in 2019.
+Her final film, No Home Movie, was released in 2015.

 In 1991, Akerman was a member of the jury at the 41st Berlin International Film Festival.
 In 2011, she joined the full-time faculty of the MFA Program in Media Arts Production at the City College of New York as a distinguished lecturer and the first Michael & Irene Ross Visiting Professor of Film/Video & Jewish Studies.
 Akerman was also Professor of Film at The European Graduate School.